tonythetender/pwngears/README.md

 Pwngears is a CTF framework and exploit development library based on pwntools.
-It aimed to provide improved API and better error handling while facilitating the reusability of the exploit.
+It aims to provide an improved API and better error handling while adding more functionnalities regarding challenges other than binary exploitation.
 It also aims to provide its core package without any external dependencies, leveraging the Go standard library.

 ## Why Go?
 - Compiles into a static binary, eliminating risk of an exploit not working on somebody else version of the python interpreter.
 Also has easy cross compilation.